uesu/mastercomfig-install-guide/README.md

 **Note**:

-* update presets and addons if there is a new update!
+* Update presets and add-ons if there is a new update!

 ## Step 2: